- By External User

 This is a requirement as all those who would like to gain a restricted electrical licence.
-You will use this base trade of calling to apply for a restricted electrical permit, the form can be found here.
+You will use this base trade of calling to apply for a restricted electrical permit, for Queensland electrical licencing the ESO website and form 21 can be found here.
 If your base trade falls into the following categories, you will be eligible to apply:

 Trades of callings that are recognised as having a legitimate need to sometimes perform electrical work are:

 - Aircraft maintenance engineer

 - Composite equipment service person

 - Diesel fitter (in relation to electrical equipment coupled to engines)